 Trusts can be very flexible and effective means of asset protection.
 They are flexible, in that they can be used to accomplish many different objectives, and they are effective, in that they can remove assets from a person's legal ownership while still providing benefit to that person.

 A domestic asset protection trust is a trust created under the laws of the United States in which legal title to the trust, and effectively its assets, is in the name of the trustee and, in which, distributions are made to beneficiaries on a discretionary basis.

-A trust that includes "spendthrift" provisions can prohibit creditors of trust beneficiaries from reaching trust assets, thereby limiting such creditors to distributions made by the trust.
+A trust sin simply a trust that includes "spendthrift" provisions in order to prohibit creditors of trust beneficiaries from reaching trust assets, thereby limiting such creditors to receiving only distributions made by the trust, if they are made.
 The trust can also be structured so as to limit distributions to the discretion of the trustee in such cases.

 Family Savings Trust

 A family savings trust is simply an umbrella term for an irrevocable trust that serves to benefit a family by, inter alia, protecting a family's assets.
 For example, a mother and father transfer their business to a trust that includes spendthrift provisions, in which they are the trustees and their children are the beneficiaries.
 Claims against the children cannot be satisfied using the assets of the trust.

 Life Insurance Trust